 Chronic Hepatitis C Overview

 If not treated, chronic hepatitis C develops in 75–85% of cases.
-It often goes unnoticed, causing liver damage over years:
+It often goes unnoticed, causing liver damage over the years:

 - Persistent infection after 6 months leads to chronic status, often without symptoms for decades